 For suggestions for how students can draw up a cooperation agreement, see p.
-104. Remember that the village supervisor must approve the teams' cooperation agreements. roto:: Luiann Eden
+104. Remember that the village supervisor must approve the teams' cooperation agreements.

 During the first two village days, the student team writes a cooperation agreement that must be signed by everyone in the team.